Wyko/essential_deathworlders/content/books/good-training/6-friendships-revelations.md

 "This, lads, is—or rather, was—the city of San Diego.
 You’ll no doubt be familiar with it through Sergeant Arés.
 What’s known is that on a bright and sunny afternoon some seven years ago, some wanker jumped five kilograms of antinitrogen straight into a downtown basement."

 Warhorse—Adam—hugged tightly and held it, and snuggled his big head next to Regaari’s.
 By now the meaning of this gesture was long understood.
 Regaari could not deny his friend and nuzzled back in comfort and support.
-The anger and sadness ‘Horse must have felt…
+The anger and sadness ‘Horse must have felt...

 The next slide was nowhere near as idyllic, except in the sense that it was overgrown and natural.
 Of the sunlit city that had sprawled from seaside to hillside, there was no sign, and the shoreline had a noticeable divot in it.
 Adam paused in his breathing only slightly but it was enough for Regaari to notice.
 Regaari responded with a deeper snuggle and a hug of Adam’s mighty arms, which earned him a firm, thankful nuzzle and a massive pair of legs brought up and wrapped tightly around his waist.
 He didn’t mind.
 Especially not now, not for San Diego.

 "Two million civilians dead in the immediate blast.
 Global financial instability, and—this being Earth—earthquakes, volcanic eruptions and tsunamis all around the Pacific ocean.
 Easily the deadliest single act of aggression by a hostile force in the history of our civilization.
 The final death toll we think approaches ten million."

 Powell set his jaw.
 "This was not human activity, but alien.
 We ourselves still lack the resources to generate even a milligram of antimatter.
 In fact, I’d be surprised if all the clans of Gao combined could scrape together five kilograms of the stuff.
-The organization responsible is well known to the galactic community as a kind of…myth.
+The organization responsible is well known to the galactic community as a kind of... myth.
 A silly story that nobody takes very seriously and if you’ve heard of them before, you’ve likely been similarly dismissive of ‘em, but their name is The Hierarchy."

 Several of the Brothers—and Regaari was right at the top of that list—had indeed heard of the Hierarchy.
 Everything that Whitecrest had ever assembled on them seemed to conclusively prove that they were a paranoid fantasy and nothing more.
-Which…would make the entire affair a masterful deception.
+Which... would make the entire affair a masterful deception.
 Regaari’s ears perked up and swiveled forward.

 "Incidentally, if you’re wondering why every document you have on them treats them like a myth, it’s because of their nature."